Advanced: Using the Mask Tool to Exclude Training Interference

 Choose the appropriate mask tool and mode.

 Select the appropriate mask tool based on your actual situation.
-You should choose the mask tool according to the contour, size, shape, and other features of the area to be covered.
+You should choose the mask tool according to the contour, size, shape, and other characteristics of the area to be covered.
 For example, in the defect segmentation case below, where the area to be covered has clear contours and regular shapes, it is recommended to use the Mask Polygon Tool to draw the mask, as shown in the image.

 -